MSLA Degree Options

 The MSLA program requires 30 semester hours of credit.
-The program is fully ONLINE.
-The degree may be earned full time in two online semesters, plus a summer term, in which the student completes a managed externship/creative project, or part time and finishing in 2 – 4 years followed by a managed externship/creative project.
-The managed externship/creative project provides MSLA students with the opportunity to apply knowledge acquired during the duration of the coursework and oftentimes becomes their first job after graduation.
-Students who are working in the legal industry may service the externship requirement in their job by undertaking a special creative project.
-All courses are available online and there is no residency requirement.
+The program is fully online with no residency requirement.
+The degree may be earned full time in 2 online semesters, plus a summer term, in which the student completes a managed externship/creative project, or part time and finishing in 2-4 years followed by a managed externship/creative project.
+The managed externship/creative project allows MSLA students to apply knowledge acquired during coursework and can lead to career opportunities.
+Students who are working in the legal industry can fulfill the externship requirement in their job with a special creative project.

 Legal Administration Certificate

-- The Certificate in Law Firm Administration, Court Administration or International Court Administration requires completion of 18 semester hours and may be completed in class, online, or a combination of both.
+The Certificate in Legal Administration requires completion of 18 semester hours and may be completed in class, online, or a combination of both.